-- Insurance certificates, maps, and $50 fee will need to be submitted to the Permit Specialist before your request can be fully processed.
+- Insurance certificates, maps, and fees will need to be submitted to the Permit Specialist before your request can be fully processed.
+See fee schedule below.

 - Sponsors of block parties will also be required to submit paperwork with the signatures of affected neighbors' concurrence of the road closure.
 This paperwork should reflect the addresses of each resident, as well as their signature indicating agreement for the road closure.
 Barricades and security are the responsibility of the applicant.